browserify/browserify-handbook/readme.markdown

 `node_modules` directory.

-This is because your application is more tightly coupled to a runtime environemtn configuration so there are more moving parts and your application will only work when your environment is setup correctly.
+This is because your application is more tightly coupled to a runtime environment configuration so there are more moving parts and your application will only work when your environment is setup correctly.

 node and browserify both support but discourage the use of `$NODE_PATH`.